tokenstocks/SEEDx/ARCHITECTURE.md

-# TokenStocks System Architecture
+# SEEDx System Architecture

-Complete technical architecture documentation for the TokenStocks platform.
+Complete technical architecture documentation for the SEEDx platform.

 ## Table of Contents